yanchenko-igor/dhh-system-engineering/README.md

 # Delivery Hero System Engineering

-This repository contains [Terraform](https://www.terraform.io/) modules and best practice examples to give a head start when building a new AWS environment.
+This repository contains [Terraform](https://www.terraform.io/) modules and best practice examples to give a head start when building a new AWS or GCP environment.

 The intended audience is teams or projects that are starting with AWS and want to begin with a good design.